brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ### Cleric

 The Cleric class itself gets access to light and medium armor, but some subclasses (Forge, Life, Nature, Order, Tempest, Twilight, War) also gain access to heavy armor.
-Dexterity Clerics are very possible, but usually require proficiency with martial weapons, since there are few simple finesse weapons.
+Dexterity Clerics are very possible, but usually require proficiency with martial weapons since there are few simple finesse weapons.
 Builds can be all over the place, so use the general advice above to pick your armor.

 ### Druid

 Druids can't wear metal armor.
 It's up to you and your DM to determine how far that goes (i.e. - Does studded leather count as metal armor?
 Can you get a breastplate made out of a tough animal hide or non-metal material?), but Druids have notoriously low AC as a result.
 Going with a strict interpretation of the rules, you can wear hide armor, which is the entry-level medium armor, and 14 dexterity for 14 AC, or leather armor and max Dexterity for an AC of 16 (that goes down if you're not at max Dexterity).
 Druids are also proficient with shields, which helps a bit, but let's just say it's a good thing a lot of your attack spells are ranged.

 Note that Druids also get access to Barkskin, a 2nd level spell that boosts your AC to 16.
 The spell lasts for 1 hour and does not require concentration.
-This might be a better choice for some Druids, if you can give up the spell slot.
+This might be a better choice for some Druids if you can give up the spell slot.

 ### Fighter